programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

 2. Each variable is in a column.
 3. Each value has its own cell.

-Being observent of these criteria allows us to recognize when data is organized or unorganized.
+Being observant of these criteria allows us to recognize when data is organized or unorganized.
 It also provides us a standardized schema and set of tools for cleaning up some of the most common ways that datasets are "messy:"